TheRincon/askew/README.md

 - OpenCV
 - Imagemagick* if you wish to make a GIF

-It should be able to run on any unix system with Python3, and does not require a specific version of OpenCV
+Unlike the previous version, it should be able to run on any unix system with Python3, and does not require a specific version of OpenCV.

 ## Usage